eigenfoo/old-eigenfoo.github.io/_posts/2018-06-02-linear-regression.md

 _observations_ is a good thing.
 Having more _features_ might not be a great thing.
 In the extreme case, if you have more features than observations, (i.e.
 $$ n < p $$), then the OLS estimate of $${\bf \beta}$$ generally fails to be unique.
-In fact, as you add more and more independent features to your model, you will find that model performance will begin to degrade long before you reach this point where $$ n < p $$.
+In fact, as you add more and more features to your model, you will find that model performance will begin to degrade long before you reach this point where $$ n < p $$.

-## Expanding-Brain Solutions and Practical Considerations
+## Expanding-Brain Solutions

 <img style="float: middle" src="http://i1.kym-cdn.com/entries/icons/facebook/000/022/266/brain.jpg">